GreatDevelopers/CivilOctave/README.md

 `octave main.m > output.txt`

-or in following form, if we wish to produce pdf using LaTeX from folder (TeX, if available) using run.sh
+or in following form, if we wish to produce pdf using LaTeX from folder (tex, if available) using run.sh

 `octave main.m > output.tex`

-View file output.txt in any text editor, or main.pdf (in TeX folder) in pdf viewer.
+View file output.txt in any text editor, or main.pdf (in tex folder) in pdf viewer.

 Authors acknowledge used of function written by Sachin Shanbhag.